KenChiri/moversDjango/README.md

 Backend: Django (Python web framework)
 Frontend: HTML, CSS, JavaScript
-Database: [Specify your database, e.g., SQLite, PostgreSQL]
+Database: sqlite3

 SETUP AND INSTALLATION
+This was used for the  project setup and installation:

 Clone the repository:
 git clone [your-repository-url]